GrigorisTzortzakis/High-perfomance-software-and-systems/README.md

 ## Assignments

 ### 1. MPI and OpenMP
+### 1. MPI and OpenMP

 **Topics Covered:**

+1. **Custom MPI Prefix Scan Implementation:**
-- Implementation of `MPI_Exscan` using point-to-point communication.
+   - Develop a custom `MPI_Exscan` function using point-to-point communication (`send`/`recv`) to calculate prefix sums for integer data.

+2. **Hybrid Programming with MPI and OpenMP:**
-- Extension for hybrid programming with MPI and OpenMP.
+   - Extend the `MPI_Exscan` function to support hybrid programming by combining MPI and OpenMP.
+Each MPI process spawns multiple threads, which execute the same SPMD (Single Program Multiple Data) code.

-- Parallel I/O with MPI and 3D matrix operations using random seeds.
+3. **Parallel I/O with MPI:**
+   - Implement parallel I/O operations for 3D matrices (NxNxN) initialized with unique random seeds.
+Each thread writes its data to a binary file in parallel, ensuring correctness by validating the written data in a separate program.

+4. **Compressed Parallel I/O:**
-- Data compression using libraries like Zlib, ZFP, and SZ.
+   - Enhance the parallel I/O implementation by incorporating compression of 3D matrices before writing.
+Use libraries such as Zlib, ZFP, or SZ to compress data and handle variable-sized compressed blocks.

-- **Parallel Parametric Search in Machine Learning:**
+5. **Parallel Parametric Search for Machine Learning:**
-  - Grid search for hyperparameter tuning.
-  - Parallelization of grid search using:
+   - Optimize hyperparameter tuning for machine learning models through parallel grid search.
+Implement this using:
      - Python multiprocessing pool.
      - MPI Futures.
-    - Master-worker model with MPI.
+     - A master-worker model with MPI for distributing hyperparameter combinations efficiently.

 **Key Highlights:**
 - **Custom MPI Implementations:** Created a `MPI_Exscan` operation using point-to-point communication for efficient prefix sums and extended it to support hybrid MPI and OpenMP models.